victorcouste/datastax-taxi-app/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.taxi.Main"

-To find all movements of a vehicle
+To find all movements of a vehicle use http://localhost:8080/datastax-taxi-app/rest/getmovements/{vehicle}/{date} e.g.

 	http://localhost:8080/datastax-taxi-app/rest/getmovements/1/20160112

+Or

+	 select * from vehicle where vehicle = '1' and day='20160112';

-To find all vehicle movement, use the rest command
+To find all vehicle movement, use the rest command http://localhost:8080/datastax-taxi-app/rest/getvehicles/{tile} e.g.

 	http://localhost:8080/datastax-taxi-app/rest/getvehicles/gcrf

 or

-	CQL - select * from current_location where solr_query = '{"q": "tile1:gcrf"}';
+	CQL - select * from current_location where solr_query = '{"q": "tile1:gcrf"}' limit 1000;

-To find all vehicles within a certain distance of a latitude and longitude.
+To find all vehicles within a certain distance of a latitude and longitude, http://localhost:8080/datastax-taxi-app/rest/search/{lat}/{long}/{distance}

 	http://localhost:8080/datastax-taxi-app/rest/search/52.53956077140064/-0.20225833920426117/5

+Or

+	select * from current_location where solr_query = '{"q": "*:*", "fq": "{!geofilt sfield=lat_long pt=52.53956077140064,-0.20225833920426117 d=5}"}' limit 1000;

 To remove the tables and the schema, run the following.